writing advice 1

 Standard advice to the beginner writer is to keep a notebook or journal.
-Jot down phrases that come into your mind, they say, paint word pictures, keep a diary of what happened to you every day, your thoughts and feelings, practice with writing exercises.
+Jot down phrases that come into your mind, they say, paint word pictures, keep a diary of what happened to you every day, your thoughts and feelings, practise with writing exercises.
 This, you are assured, will get the writing juices going, will encourage a facility with words, and will hone your observational skills.

 I say baloney.
 I say that you will end up with a nice collection of notebooks, but you won't be a writer.